Popular Japanese Whiskey Brands and Logos

 Mars Whisky

-Mars whisky comes from a place with beautiful mountains in Nagano, Japan.
-This whisky is special because it’s made high up with clean air and water, which helps make the whisky taste amazing.
+Mars whisky comes from a place in Nagano, Japan, with beautiful mountains.
+This whisky is special because it’s made at high altitudes, where the air and water are clean, which helps it taste amazing.
 It has light, flowery, and fruity flavors, too.
-Making Mars whisky is like conversing with nature, focusing on being exact and celebrating the great outdoors that helps create their delicious whisky.
+Making Mars whisky is like conversing with nature, focusing on precision and celebrating the great outdoors that help create their delicious whisky.
 The Mars symbol on each bottle tells you this whisky is top-notch, made in a beautiful place, and has clear tastes.

-2011, Mars made a comeback because people worldwide started getting into Japanese whisky again.
+In 2011, Mars made a comeback because people worldwide started getting into Japanese whisky again.
 They began focusing on making very special whiskies, one barrel at a time, winning back whisky lovers everywhere.
-This comeback wasn’t just about bringing back old favorites; it showed that Mars is still a top choice for people who love unique and carefully made whiskies.
-Mars keeps celebrating its long history of making whisky while looking forward to creating even more special whiskies.
+This comeback wasn’t just about bringing back old favorites; it showed that Mars is still a top choice for people who love unique, carefully crafted whiskies.
+Mars continues to celebrate its long history of making whisky while looking forward to creating even more special whiskies.

 Miyagikyo

 The Miyagikyo distillery is a special place in Miyagi Prefecture, Japan, where they make whisky.
-Nikka Whisky started in 1969, and it’s known for making nice whiskies that capture the calm and beauty of the area around it.
+Nikka Whisky was founded in 1969 and is known for producing whiskies that capture the area’s calm and beauty.
 They use some cool techniques to make their whisky, like heating their stills with steam and using malt that’s just a little bit smoky.
 This gives their whisky a smooth and fruity taste, making it different and lighter than their first distillery, Yoichi.

 They built Miyagikyo here because of the clean water from the Nikkawagaya spring and its quiet beauty.
-They even named it after an old name for Sendai, the big city nearby.
+They even named it after an old name for the nearby big city, Sendai.
 Over time, Miyagikyo got good at making whisky and even started making some with a hint of tea flavor, like the famous Nikka Taketsuru 17-Year-Old they made in 1989.
 They make a bunch of whiskies, including the Miyagikyo 12-Year-Old and some very special ones from just one barrel, showing they’re all about making great whisky.

 The Miyagikyo logo looks nice and shows how much they love making whisky in a peaceful and pretty place.
-This logo is like a little thank you to the beautiful nature around the distillery and their hard work in making fine whisky.
-Miyagikyo helps make Nikka a big name in Japanese whisky by making excellent drinks that show off their skill and love for whisky making.
+This logo is like a little thank-you to the beautiful nature around the distillery and to their hard work in making fine whisky.
+Miyagikyo helps make Nikka a big name in Japanese whisky by producing excellent whiskies that showcase its skill and love for the craft.

 Nikka Whisky

 Masataka Taketsuru is a big name in whisky.
-He started Nikka Whisky in 1934, making it a mix of Scottish traditions and Japanese care.
+He founded Nikka Whisky in 1934, blending Scottish traditions with Japanese care.
 He built two places to make whisky: Yoichi in Hokkaido and Miyagikyo in Sendai.
 They show his idea that whisky can be strong, gentle, smoky, and flowery.
 Every Nikka bottle has a logo that tells us about its great history and how serious they are about making whisky.

 Taketsuru went to Scotland to learn how to make whisky and then used what he learned to start Nikka.
 This helped make Japanese whisky what it is today.
-To make their whisky taste unique, Nikka tried new things, like using different kinds of stills and special Japanese oak.
+To make their whisky taste unique, Nikka tried new things, such as using different stills and special Japanese oak.

 Nikka makes famous whiskies, like Yoichi and Miyagikyo single malts, and blends like Nikka From the Barrel.
-The person who makes sure all Nikka whisky tastes great, Master Blender Tadashi Sakuma, helped Nikka win fans all over the world and get lots of awards.
+The person who makes sure all Nikka whisky tastes great, Master Blender Tadashi Sakuma, helped Nikka win fans all over the world and earn many awards.

 The Nikka logo, which you see on their bottles, shows how much they care about making the best whisky and honoring the traditions that helped them start.
-It’s a promise to everyone who loves whisky that Nikka will keep making amazing drinks for a long time.
+It’s a promise to everyone who loves whisky that Nikka will continue to make amazing drinks for a long time.

 Shizuoka Whisky

 Right by the beautiful Mt.
 Fuji, in a place with clean water called the Tamagawa district, there’s a whisky place called the Shizuoka Distillery.
 It was started in 2016 by Gaiaflow, which used to bring whisky into Japan.
 This distillery is about mixing old ways of making whisky with new ideas, especially since people worldwide want Japanese whisky.
 They make a special whisky called the Kaikyo Single Malt Series, which sits in old bourbon barrels for 3 to 5 years.
-It tastes like the strong whiskies from Islay in Scotland because they use big copper pots, just like in Scotland.
+It tastes like the strong whiskies from Islay in Scotland because they use big copper pots, just as they do there.

-People like Shizuoka whisky because it has a smoky taste but also feels smooth and hints of ripe berries and spices.
+People like Shizuoka whisky for its smoky taste and smooth texture, with hints of ripe berries and spices.
 This mix of flavors has made Shizuoka stand out among new Japanese whisky makers known for making good drinks in fun, new ways.

 Shizuoka’s symbol looks fancy and shows how the distillery likes to mix new stuff with old traditions.
-This symbol tells you that Shizuoka is a place doing exciting things in making Japanese whisky and that every bottle they make is special, celebrating what the distillery has done and wants to do in the future.
+This symbol tells you that Shizuoka is a place that does exciting things in making Japanese whisky, and that every bottle they make is special, celebrating what the distillery has done and what it wants to do in the future.

 Suntory Whisky